lethek/FFmpeg.Loader/README.md

 //If rootDir is null then the FFmpegLoader assembly folder is used for resolving relative paths.
 FFmpegLoaderSearch ThenSearchApplication(string rootDir = null);

 //Returns an instance with additional search-locations.
+This method can be chained as many times as necessary
+//(not that there's any point using it in your chain more than once).
+//Additional locations are a predefined set of defaults specific to the operating system.
+//If rootDir is null then the FFmpegLoader assembly folder is used for resolving relative paths.
+FFmpegLoaderSearch ThenSearchSystem();

+//Returns an instance with additional search-locations.
 This method can be chained as many times as necessary.
 //Values provided in searchPaths are expected to be either absolute or relative to the directory containing the FFmpegLoader assembly.
 FFmpegLoaderSearch ThenSearchPaths(params string[] searchPaths);